shainova/EMLN/README.md

 ## NEE 2017 / Modularity

-This is a collection of R code ans of Matlab functions used to analyze the networks in the publication: *The Multilayer Nature of Ecological Networks*
+This is a collection of R code and of Matlab functions used to analyze the networks in the publication: *The Multilayer Nature of Ecological Networks*.
+Predominantly this is for the analysis of community detection (modularity).
+But also there is code for robustness analysis.

 Please read the original paper **AND IT'S SUPPLEMENTARY INFORMATION** for details on what these functions do.
-Also, each code has a detailed description but if you need more details contact me at: shainova@gmail.com
+Also, each code has a detailed description but if you need more details or get stuck please open an issue.
+This will also help others.

 The code which creates the modularity matrix for bipartite networks was modified from http://netwiki.amath.unc.edu/GenLouvain/GenLouvain with help of Lucas Jeub and Mason A. Porter.